How Xero calculates straight line depreciation

 Xero will use the depreciation type you select to calculate the depreciation rate.
 Choose either:

-- Effective Life (Yrs) - Xero depreciates the asset evenly over its effective life in your organization, using a rate calculated by dividing 100% by the effective life entered.
+- Effective Life (Yrs) - Xero depreciates the asset evenly over its effective life in your organisation, using a rate calculated by dividing 100% by the effective life entered.

 - Rate - Xero depreciates the asset each year by the percentage entered.